-Training recovery involves the normalization of things like heart rate and blood pressure, as well as a replenishment of energy stores (e.g., glucose and muscle glycogen), and a restoration of cellular enzymes, such as phosphofructokinase, which is used in carbohydrate metabolism.
+Training recovery involves the normalization of things like heart rate and blood pressure, as well as replenishment of energy stores (e.g., glucose and muscle glycogen), and restoration of cellular enzymes, such as phosphofructokinase, which is used in carbohydrate metabolism.

 Think of it as a return to a point where the body can match or exceed its performance in a previous exercise session or competition.
 Can you once again nail that big lift, or perhaps even lift a little more?